ssgreg/logf/README.md

 ## Example

-The following example creates the new `logf` logger and logs a message.
+The following example creates a new `logf` logger and logs a message.

 ```go
 package main